AliTopal89/practicego/README.md

 >**Prereq of method set, interface type, interface**

 >The `method set` of an `interface type` is its interface.
-An interface type in Go is kind of like a definition.
+The method set of any other type T consists of all methods declared with receiver type T. The method set of the corresponding pointer type *T is the set of all methods declared with receiver *T or T. An interface type in Go is kind of like a definition.
 It defines and describes the exact methods that some other type must have.

 > ```go
 >  type Stringer interface {